2020 Indian Super League playoffs

-The 2020 Indian Super League Cup playoffs was sixth playoffs series in the Indian Super League, one of the top Indian professional football leagues.
+The 2020 Indian Super League playoffs was sixth playoffs series in the Indian Super League, one of the top Indian professional football leagues.
 The playoffs began in March 2020 and concluded with the final in March 2020 in Goa.

 The top four teams from the 2019–20 ISL regular season had qualified for the playoffs.
 The semi-finals took place over two legs while the final was a one-off match at the Fatorda Stadium.